 - Multiscale- and mesoscale modeling: Coarse-grained models.
 Mesoscale simulation methods.
 Brownian- and dissipative particles dynamics.

-The course consists of a theory part, lectures and problem solving exercises, 4.5 ECTS and a project of 3 ECTS.
+The course consists of a theory part with lectures and problem solving exercises (4.5 ECTS) and a project (3 ECTS).

 Upon completion of the course you should be able to:

-- be able to explain the basic theory behind quantum chemical calculations and simulations with Monte Carlo, molecular dynamics and mesoscale methods.
+- explain the basic theory behind quantum chemical calculations and simulations with Monte Carlo, molecular dynamics and mesoscale methods.

-- be able to explain basic concepts in quantum mechanics and statistical thermodynamics, and how these are related to computer calculations and simulations of chemical systems
+- explain basic concepts in quantum mechanics and statistical thermodynamics, and how these are related to computer calculations and simulations of chemical systems.

-- be able to explain how chemical modeling methods can be used to address to sustainability issues in the society
+- explain how chemical modeling methods can be used to address to sustainability issues in the society.

-- be able to choose suitable models and calculation methods to solve a given chemical problem.
+- choose suitable models and calculation methods to solve a given chemical problem.

-- be able to evaluate results from calculations and simulations, and relate these to experiments
+- evaluate results from calculations and simulations, and relate these to experiments.

 You will be expected to:

-- Perform a project work during which you will use several modeling techniques to address to a chemical problem, and present result of you work a a seminar
+- Perform a project work during which you will use several modelling techniques to address to a chemical problem, and present the result of your work at a seminar.